-Department of Taxation Main Operating Appro Executive As Passed By House As Passed By Senate DASCD29 Next Generation 9-1-1 access fee R.C.
+Department of Taxation Main Operating Appropriation H Executive As Passed By House In Senate Finance DASCD29 Next Generation 9-1-1 access fee R.C.
 128.412, (repealed) R.C.
 128.41, 128.412 (repealed) R.C.
 128.41, 128.412 (repealed) Repeals the provision of law that would, beginning October 1, 2025, lower the Next Generation 9-1-1 access fee applied to certain communication services in the state from \$0.40 to \$0.25.
 Same as the Executive.
 Same as the Executive.
 No provision.
 Increases the monthly Next Generation 9-1-1 access fee from \$0.40 to \$0.60.
 Same as the House.
 Fiscal effect: Next Generation 9-1-1 access fees are deposited to the credit of several funds used for establishing and administering the state's Next Generation 9-1-1 system.
 This change will result in an increase in revenue each of these funds would otherwise receive after October 1, 2025.
 Fiscal effect: Increase in revenue totaling several millions of dollars per year.
 Fiscal effect: Same as the House.

-Department of Taxation Main Operating Appropriations Bill H.B.
-96 Executive As Passed By House As Passed By Senate COMCD39 Low alcohol coolers R.C.
+Department of Taxation Main Operating App propriations Bill H.B.
+96 Executive As Passed By House In Senate Finance COMCD39 Low alcohol coolers R.C.
 4301.01, 4301.43, 4301.432, 4303.05 No provision.
-Expands the products that a mixed beverage manufact 4 permit) may manufacture and sell to alcohol retailers distributors to include low-alcohol coolers.
+Expands the products that a mixed beverage manufacturer (A-4 permit) may manufacture and sell to alcohol retailers and distributors to include low-alcohol coolers.
 No provision.
-Defines low-alcohol coolers as bottled and prepared cocktails, and highballs to which all of the following apply they are obtained by mixing any type of spirituous lique or over, nonalcoholic beverages, flavoring, or coloring; completed product, they contain between 0.5% of alcoholic volume (ABV) and 10% of ABV; and (3) they are sold on packages of four to twelve single-serve containers with container 16 ozs. in size. ply: (1) for with, graphs: (2) as a graphol by folioning the state of No provision.
-Taxes low-alcohol coolers at \$0.35 per gallon, a reducti from the \$1.20 per gallon excise rate currently charged mixed beverages, generally. · Fiscal effect: Reduces receipts from the alcoholic beve tax by an estimated \$3.1 million in FY 2026 and \$3.6 n in FY 2027, based on current trends in consumption.
+Defines low-alcohol coolers as bottled and prepared cordials, cocktails, and highballs to which all of the following apply: (1) they are obtained by mixing any type of spirituous liquor with, or over, nonalcoholic beverages, flavoring, or coloring; (2) as a completed product, they contain between 0.5% of alcohol by volume (ABV) and 10% of ABV; and (3) they are sold only in packages of four to twelve single-serve containers with each container 16 ozs. in size.
+No provision.
+Taxes low-alcohol coolers at \$0.35 per gallon, a reduction from the \$1.20 per gallon excise rate currently charged for mixed beverages, generally.
+Fiscal effect: Reduces receipts from the alcoholic beverage tax by an estimated \$3.1 million in FY 2026 and \$3.6 million in FY 2027, based on current trends in consumption.